KriegerLabs/.github/zomb.md

 OOC Name & Discord: Daniel, dlnkrg#7478
 OOC Age: 20
-Are you new to roleplay?: Yes
+Are you new to roleplay?: No

 **Explain how experienced you are as a roleplayer, how long have you been roleplaying and where:**